-Michele C. Hlavsa is chief of CDC’s Healthy Swimming Program.
+Michele C. Hlavsa, RN, MPH, is chief of CDC’s Healthy Swimming Program.
 Her areas of expertise include recreational water–associated illness, particularly when caused by Cryptosporidium.
 She has worked on a number of investigations of outbreaks of recreational water–associated illness and collaborates with U.S. and international public health authorities and the aquatics sector to develop science-based prevention and control measures.
 She has a bachelor’s degree in nursing from the College of New Jersey and a master’s in public health/epidemiology from Emory University.
-Michele was an Epidemic Intelligence Service Officer at CDC prior to joining the Healthy Swimming Program.
+Hlavsa was an Epidemic Intelligence Service Officer at CDC prior to joining the Healthy Swimming Program.